jiangyigithub/my_offer/longman3000/vlog/29recognition.md

 The only remaining question is whether we can raise the money.

 **remains**
+On the table were the remains of the evening meal.

 **remark**
+Unfortunately, a local journalist overheard the remark.

 **remember**
+I can’t remember her exact words.

 **remote**
+The prospect of peace seems remote.

 **rent**
+I’d rather have my own house than rent.

 **repair**
+Dad was up the ladder, repairing the roof.

 ## 4
 **reply**